By

 Employees may appreciate the option of choosing to use vacation time or paid time off if the weather unexpectedly closes your office and they can’t work.
 Your company also may require that unworked hours be deducted from workers’ accrued PTO accounts.

-In fact, it’s critical that your company includes an inclement-weather policy in your employee handbook.
+It’s critical your company includes an inclement-weather pay policy in your employee handbook.
 The policy should explain:

 RELATED: Tornado Warnings - Can You Make Employees Stay at Work and Shelter? >>